samwhx/catalogue-service/docs/DESIGN_DECISIONS.md

 - `active` boolean flag (not soft deletes)
 - `price` as DECIMAL + `currency` string
 - Read-only API (GET endpoints only)
+- Automatic caching and cache busting with Redis
+- Identifier-based URLs (not ID-based) for better security and to decrease likelihood of predicting URLs
-- Caching with version-based keys
+- Thin controllers with service layer architecture
+- JSON API Serializer for performance and easier-to-read syntax
+- PostgreSQL for database efficiency and future-proofing
+- Common methods offloaded to ApplicationController for reusability
+- Complex catalog building logic in dedicated CatalogBuilder service
+- Extensive query optimizations (eager loading, strategic indexing)
+- Fly.io hosting with Singapore region for improved performance
-- Basic error handling (production patterns documented)
+- Basic error handling (production patterns documented, Sentry/Airbrake integration planned)

 ---